colesium-org/PTJDNC/README.md

 | underlined | ![](examples/underlined.png) |

 ## Currently unobtainale Namecolors
-These namecolors are not available to anyone except admins as of currently, but this may change in the future.
+On colesium.org, these namecolors are not available to anyone except admins as of currently, but this may change in the future.

 | color           | example                           | hex code |
 |-----------------|-----------------------------------|----------|